davidkarolyi/tguard/README.md

 // 4.
 Validate if John is a valid 'User' type or not: if (TUser.isValid(john)) {
   // 5.
-TypeScript willinfer John's type as 'User' in this block
+TypeScript will infer John's type as 'User' in this block
   // So this line won't throw any type errors: const questions = john.posts.filter((post) => post.title.endsWith("?"));
 }

-// If you don't want to define the User type twice (once as an interface, once as a guard): type User = GuardType<typeof TUser>;
 ```

 ## Motivation, Guarding Types Manually ❌